Scientific name: Anoplophora glabripennis (Motschulsky)

 Identification

-Asian longhorned beetle adults are fairly recognizable with their large size, long antennae and distinct coloration (black with up to 20 distinct but irregularly shaped white spots).
-However, there is a common native insect in Minnesota, the white-spotted sawyer (Monochamus scutellatus), that could be confused with ALB.
+Adult Asian longhorned beetle are fairly recognizable with their large size, long antennae and distinct coloration (black with up to 20 distinct but irregularly shaped white spots).
+However, there is a native insect in Minnesota, the white-spotted sawyer (Monochamus scutellatus), that may be mistaken for ALB.
 The difference is a distinct white spot just behind the pronotum (area behind the head) of the sawyer – this white spot is not found on the ALB.
-Additionally, spots on the wing covers of sawyers are less distinct than on ALB.
-When ALB adults exit trees they create dime-sized holes that are perfectly round.
-Other wood-boring insects may create exit holes that appear similar but they are likely to be in dead or dying trees – one indicator that it may be the ALB is the presence of exit holes in live trees.
+Additionally, spots on the wing covers of sawyers are less distinct than those on ALB.

 Selected References:

-- Dodds K and Orwig D. 2011.
-An invasive urban forest pest invades natural environments – Asian longhorned beetle in northeastern U.S. hardwood forests.
-Canadian Journal of Forest Resources.41:1729-1742.
+- Dodds K and Orwig D. (2011).
+An invasive urban forest pest invades natural environments: Asian longhorned beetle in northeastern U.S. hardwood forests.
+Canadian Journal of Forest Resources, 41:1729-1742.

-- Hu J, Angeli S, Schuez S, Luo Y and Hajek A. 2009.
+- Hu J., Angeli S, Schuez S, Luo Y and Hajek A. (2009).
 Ecology and management of exotic and endemic Asian longhorned beetle Anoplophoa glabripennis.
-Agricultural and Forest Entomology.
-11: 359-375.
+Agricultural and Forest Entomology, 11: 359-375.

 - Asian Longhorned Beetle – UVM Entomology Research Laboratory.